Geometry matters: Exploring language examples at the decision boundary: Related Work

 In NLP, machine learning models for classification rely on spurious statistical patterns of the text and use \emph{shortcut} for learning to classify.
 These can range from annotation artifacts, as was shown by \cite{goyal2017making, kaushik2018much, gururangan_annotation_2018}, spelling mistakes as in \citet{mccoy2019right}, or new test conditions that require world knowledge \citet{glockner2018breaking}.
 Simple decision rules that the model relies on are hard to quantify.
 Trivial patterns like relying on the answer ``2'' for answering questions of the format ``how many'' for the visual question answering dataset \citet{antol2015vqa}, would correctly answer 39\% of the questions. \citet{jia2017adversarial} showed that adversarially inserted sentences that did not change the correct answer, would cause state of the art models to regress in performance in the SQuAD \citet{rajpurkar2016squad} question answering dataset. \citet{glockner2018breaking} showed that template-based modifications by swapping just one word from the training set to create a test set highlighted models' failure to capture many simple inferences. \citet{dixon2018measuring} evaluated text classifiers using a synthetic test set to understand unintended biases and statistical patterns.
 Using a standard set of demographic identity terms, the authors reduce the unintended bias without hurting the model performance. \citet{shen2018darling} showed that word substitution strategies include stylistic variations that change the sentiment analysis algorithms for similar word pairs.
 Evaluations of these models through perturbations of the input sentence are crucial to evaluating the robustness of models.

 Another issue of language recently has been that static benchmarks like GLUE by \citet{wang2018glue} tend to saturate quickly because of the availability of ever-increasing compute and harder benchmarks are needed like SuperGlue by \citet{wang2019superglue}.
 A more sustainable approach to this is the development of moving benchmarks, and one notable initiative in this area is the Adversarial NLI by \citet{nie2019adversarial}, but most of the research community hardly validate their approach against this sort of moving benchmark.
 In the Adversarial NLI dataset, the authors propose an iterative, adversarial human-and-model-in-the-loop solution for Natural Language Understanding dataset collection, where the goal post continuously shifts about useful benchmarks and makes models robust by training the model iteratively on difficult examples.
-Approaches like never-ending learning by\citet{mitchell2018never} where models improve, and test sets get difficult over time is critical.
+Approaches like never-ending learning by \cite{mitchell2018never} where models improve, and test sets get difficult over time is critical.
 A moving benchmark is necessary since we know that improving performance on a constant test set may not generalize to newly collected datasets under the same condition \cite{recht2019imagenet, beery_recognition_2018}.
 Therefore, it is essential to find difficult examples in a more disciplined way.

-Approaches based on geometry have recently started gaining traction in computer vision literature. \cite{zhao2019adversarial} et al used a similar approach for understanding adversarial examples in images.
+Approaches based on geometry have recently started gaining traction in computer vision literature. \cite{zhao2019adversarial} et al used a similar approach for understanding adversarial examples in images, a formulation we extend to language in our work